pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 1. What is enterprise application integration?

-*EAI is the process of making several individual applications and systems in an organisation work together.
+*EAI is the process of making several individual applications and systems in an organization work together.
 This can be done in several ways, the most common pattern being integrating 3-tier architectures through one of the three layers.*

 EAI focuses on the **technical dimension** not on the business reasoning behind the decision (as in BPM)